JJsupercoder/Function_Derivative/README.md

 1. Basic functions(should be present in deridict) and constants
 2. Product rule d(uvw...)/dx
 3. Chain rule d /dx (f(g(...(x))))
+4. f^n(x), where n is an integer (all polynomial functions included)
-4. Combinations of 2 and 3
+5. Combinations of 2,3 and 4
-5. Quotient rule, but only one times
+6. Quotient rule, but only one times